Vertex Energy (NASDAQ:VTNR) Earns Outperform Rating from Analysts at Northland Securities

-Northland Securities initiated coverage on shares of Vertex Energy (NASDAQ:VTNR – Get Rating) in a research note released on Wednesday, The Fly reports.
-The firm issued an outperform rating and a $15.00 price objective on the industrial products company’s stock.
+Northland Securities started coverage on shares of Vertex Energy (NASDAQ:VTNR – Get Rating) in a research note issued to investors on Wednesday, The Fly reports.
+The firm issued an outperform rating and a $15.00 price target on the industrial products company’s stock.

 Several other research analysts also recently issued reports on VTNR.
 UBS Group assumed coverage on shares of Vertex Energy in a research report on Tuesday, December 13th.
 They set a neutral rating and a $6.90 price target on the stock.
 StockNews.com upgraded shares of Vertex Energy from a sell rating to a hold rating in a research report on Friday, November 18th.
-Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $16.07.
+Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $16.07.

 Vertex Energy Stock Performance